China Plate and Staatstheater Mainz present

 As well as scenes based on deep research, and information about nuclear threat, Talking About The Fire contains a huge element of conversation with the audience – it is about bringing what is usually regarded as a remote world, inaccessible and dominated by experts, alive in the theatre, and giving the audience pathways to regaining their agency on the urgent issue of nuclear proliferation.

-The show undertook two weeks of R&D at Battersea Arts Centre in May 2023 and two weeks of R&D at The Albany in October 2023; culminating in a world premiere limited run at The Royal Court Theatre in December 2023.
-It now comes to the Midlands for the Departure Lounge Festival at Derby Theatre in July 2024.
+The show undertook two weeks of R&D at Battersea Arts Centre in May 2023 and two weeks of R&D at the Albany, Deptford in October 2023; culminating in a world premiere limited run at The Royal Court Theatre in December 2023.
+The show played in the Midlands for the Departure Lounge Festival at Derby Theatre in July 2024 and internationally throughout, September, October and December 2024, and will tour the UK and internationally in Spring 2025.

 For more information, please contact Abbie White on abbie@chinaplatetheatre.com